 SEVEN ANGRY MEN—-1955 historical drama about John Brown & family features Raymond Massey reprising his role of the fiery 1850s abolitionist and would-be Civil War sparker.
 The imposing actor tones down the Brown-as-maniac he put over in 1940s absurd, entertaining fiction Sante Fe Trail.
 His characterization here is still a zealot, stern and self-righteous, but it’s softened enough that he comes across as a convincingly passionate human instead of a frothing cartoon villain.

 ‘Bleeding Kansas’ in the 1850s saw scores of violent encounters between pro & anti slavery forces, warming up for the eventual South Carolina cannon shot rift at Ft.Sumter in 1861.
 Determined to lift the scourge of human bondage from the land, the possibly deranged (certainly homicidal) Brown led sons (some of the twenty children his two long-suffering wives bore) and sundry other volunteers on a raid against a Federal armory, securing his controversial place in American history.*

-Modest production doesn’t have the resources to properly do much justice to the scale (and savagery) of the strife in Kansas, and the script simplifies issues, adding the requisite standard romance (get gals into the theater along with their action-hungry guys) and is careful not to alienate audiences grappling with race relations and still touchy about the carnage cost of the Blue vs. Gray slaughterhouses of Antietam and brethren, and the swaths of destruction carved through the South.
+Modest production doesn’t have the resources to properly do much justice to the scale (and savagery) of the strife in Kansas, and the script simplifies issues, adding the requisite standard romance—get gals into the theater along with their action-hungry guys.
+It’s careful to not alienate audiences grappling with race relations, and still touchy about the carnage cost of the Blue vs. Gray slaughters, and the swaths of destruction carved through the South.

 ** Hunter nailed another historical ‘seven saga’ that year with Seven Cities Of Gold: he followed with the coveted co-starring role in The Searchers.
 Pennell, my late brother-in-law, had nothing but praise for Raymond Massey as an actor and a person.